stoqs/stoqs/README.md

 The above commands should also be done following a `git pull` in order to deploy updated software on your server.

-One thing that's good to do is monitor logs, this can be done with:
+One thing that's good to do is monitor logs and check for error messages, this can be done with:

 ```
 docker-compose logs -f